Last Updated on May 30, 2023

 Germans have been living in this part of Chile since the mid-19th century when the Chilean government killed two birds with one stone by inviting over my ancestors, who were undergoing a fairly serious revolution at the time, and handing out free land that the government was desperate to develop.

-We never learned about this mass exodus at school, but between 30,000 and 40,000 Germans settled in Chile at the time, crossing the ocean for weeks heading toward an unknown future.
+We never learned about this mass exodus at school, but between 30,000 and 40,000 Germans settled in Chile at the time, spending weeks crossing the ocean, heading toward an unknown future.

 Although today there is less blonde hair and only very few hints of German remaining in the language, German names of the original settlers can be found on plaques on the city’s grand buildings and on gravestones in the city cemetery: Beck, Bittner, Hoffmann, Gebauer, Klenner, Kuschel, Lückeheide, Minte, Mittesteiner, Müller, Nettig, Schminke, Schwabe, Schwalz, Strauch, Tampe, Vyhmeister, Von Bischoffshausen, among others.